Jackarius090/plastic-pollution/README.md

 # Plastic Pollution Info Page Project

 In April 2024 we began the [Tech Labs Digital Shapers Program](https://techlabs.org/).
-A three month bootcamp providing tech training in web development, data science, AI and UX design.
+A three-month bootcamp providing tech training in web development, data science, AI and UX design.
 As part of this bootcamp we have made this project to demonstrate what we have learnt.

-Our team was set the task of creating a project on the theme of 'sustainabilty'.
+Our team was set the task of creating a project on the theme of 'sustainability'.
 We brainstormed various ideas of current sustainability problems the world faces and decided on the problem of plastic pollution.

 ### Our goal: